 HABITAT AND WILDLIFE PROTECTION

 We continue to implement new design standards that avoid impacts to wildlife.

 We strive to protect wildlife and habitat around our operations.

 We are fully committed to meeting the energy needs of our customers in an environmentally responsible manner.
 Protecting natural and cultural resources is our duty, and it is also good business practice.

 Our commitment is always to comply with laws and regulations and to act in accordance with our core values.
 Those include ethics — which requires not only compliance with laws and regulations, but also avoiding harm to people and the environment.
 While we always aim to meet our legal and regulatory obligations, we set our sights higher than mere compliance.

 Environmental Management System

 We feel it’s important to instill a culture of compliance while also improving environmental risk management.
 We conduct periodic self-assessments at our sites and facilities to identify and eliminate potential compliance issues.
-When an environmental incident occurs, we conduct a robust root-cause analysis; promptly mitigate its effects; determine corrective actions on a short-term, long-term, and global basis; and track the effectiveness of corrective and preventative actions.
-Furthermore, Dominion Energy’s Audit Program conducts internal audits and EMS evaluations to assess compliance with applicable environmental laws, regulations and policies.
+When an environmental incident occurs, we conduct a robust root-cause analysis; promptly mitigate its effects; determine corrective actions on a short-term, long-term, and global basis; and track the effectiveness of corrective and preventive actions.
+Furthermore, Dominion Energy’s Audit Program conducts internal audits and EMS evaluations to assess compliance with applicable environmental laws, regulations, and policies.